A TVTA Special

-There I was, propped up on the bed, time for a tea and something on bread.
+Here I am, propped up on the bed, time for a tea and something on bread.

-And there they were, my family, watching The Voice on French TV,
+And here they are, my family, watching The Voice on French TV,

 Happily yabbering away in French, and me, in English, bemoaning the lack